stefanoscolapasta/JavaGoogleMapsGUI/README.md

   </a>

   <p align="left">
-    A GeoSpatial Java desktop application
+    A geo-spatial data and information Java desktop application
   </p>
 </p>